Rishikesh-Guptha/react-portfolio/README.md

 # react-portfolio
-This is a Portfolio website built using reactjs
+This is a Personal Portfolio website.

+It is built using Reactjs, Tailwind css and some MUI components.